A novel derivation of rigorous macroscopic limits from a micro-meso description of signal-triggered cell migration in fibrous environments: A KTE modeling framework

-As in some previous works \cite{CEKNSSW,DKSS20}, the tensor $\F$ is supposed to model, e.g. biomechanical cell stress or simply have a deviatoric effect due to the heterogeneity of the environment.
-For instance, there is abundant evidence \cite{Giese1996}, see also \cite{Engwer2}, that glioma\footnote{the most common type of brain cancer} cells follow -while migrating- the highly anisotropic brain structure, in particular that of white matter.
-Thus, we could consider the water diffusion tensor in a voxel centred at $x$ (which is typically obtained via diffusion tensor imaging) to account for the influence of tissue anisotropy.\footnote{ One could also choose tensor $F$ to be velocity-dependent, e.g. taking $\F:=\frac{1}{a}\left (|v|^2\mathbb I_n-v\otimes v\right)$, as it was done in \cite{CEKNSSW}.
-We refer to that work for further details. } Typically, $\F$ is assumed symmetric, so that on a vector $w$ it acts in the following way:

-where $\om_1,\dots,\om_n$ is an orthonormal basis of $\R^n$ made of eigenvectors of $\F$ with corresponding eigenvalues $\alpha _1,\dots,\alpha_n$.
-For instance, when modelling the migration of glioma cells\footnote{Glioma is the most common type of primary brain cancer.
-Diffusion tensor imaging (DTI), a variant of MRI, is a standard noninvasive tool for diagnosing it.} in white matter one could choose (similarly to \cite{DKSS20}) $\mathbb F$ to be the water diffusion tensor obtained by biomedical imaging for each voxel of the brain.
-Its eigenvalues and eigenvectors are used to encode relevant information about local anisotropy and diffusivity, thus helping to reconstruct the whole structure of brain tissue and opening the way for predictions about the extent of tumour spread.
-For more details on this approach we refer to \cite{CEKNSSW,Engwer2,EHS,Painter2013}.
+As in some previous works \cite{CEKNSSW,DKSS20}, the tensor $\F$ is supposed to model, e.g. biomechanical cell stress or simply have a deviatoric effect due to the heterogeneity of the environment. {For instance, when modelling the glioma spread, one could choose (similarly to \cite{DKSS20}), { for each brain voxel centered at $x$, the matrix} $\mathbb F{ (x)}$ to be the water diffusion tensor obtained by diffusion tensor imaging (DTI), a variant of MRI which is a standard noninvasive diagnostic tool.
+There is abundant evidence \cite{Giese1996} that migrating glioma cells follow the highly anisotropic brain structure, particularly that of white matter.
+One could also choose the tensor { $\mathbb F$} to be velocity-dependent, e.g. taking as it was done in \cite{CEKNSSW}.
+Here and in what follows $\mathbb I_n$ denotes the identity matrix and $\otimes$ stands for the tensor product.
+We refer to that work for further details.
+In any case, the eigenvalues and eigenvectors of $\F$ are used to encode relevant information about local anisotropy and diffusivity, thus helping to reconstruct the whole structure of brain tissue and opening the way for predictions about the extent of tumour spread.
+For more details on this approach we refer to \cite{CEKNSSW,Engwer2,EHS,Painter2013}. }

-Our choice of $v_*$ in \cref{vstar} reflects the joint effect of tissue fiber orientations and preferred direction relating to the macroscopic signal gradient {leading} to a change in velocity orientation.